GStreamer/gstreamer/markdown/design/sparsestreams.md

 have no way of knowing whether to process a video packet or wait a moment for a corresponding sub-title to be delivered on another pad.

+### Still frame/DVD menues

-2) Still frame/menu support In DVDs (and other formats), there are still-frame regions where the current video frame should be retained and no audio played for a period.
+In DVDs and other formats, there are still-frame regions where the current video frame should be retained and no audio played for a period.
 In DVD, these are described either as a fixed duration, or infinite duration still frame.

-3) Avoiding processing silence from audio generators Imagine a source that from time to time produces empty buffers (silence or blank images).
+### Avoiding processing silence from audio generators

-If the pipeline has many elements next, it is better to optimise the obsolete data processing in this case.
+Imagine a source that, from time to time, produces empty buffers (silence or blank images).
+If the pipeline has many elements next, it is better to optimise the absolute data processing in this case.
 Examples for such sources are sound-generators (simsyn in gst-buzztard) or a source in a voip application that uses noise-gating (to save bandwith).

 ## Details